NguyenTuanMi/GoogleCloud_Workstation_Setup_Guidance/README.md

 # GoogleCloud_Workstation_Setup_Guidance

-This is a guidance on how to set up google cloud linux workstation with GPU and remote using Sunshine/Moonlight and deploy NTU Mecatron software stack on this workstation.
+This is a guidance on how to set up google cloud linux workstation with GPU and remote using Sunshine+Moonlight+Tailscale and deploy NTU Mecatron software stack on this workstation.

 ## 1. Create a Google Cloud account